c4cs/c4cs.github.io/_commands/tools/make.md

 ~~~

 ##### Break it down
-`make clean` in this Makefile is set up to remove all executables, .out.txtm and .out.ppm files.
+`make clean` in this Makefile is set up to remove all executables, `.out.txt` and `.out.ppm` files.
 This is good to have if you want a nice clean start before you compile again.

 ### Final Remarks